Shane Watson: 2002–2009

 After returning to Australia, Symonds was recalled to the Test team and both all rounders played in the First Test against New Zealand in Brisbane.
 As the pitch was a green, rain-affected moist surface expected to favour seamers, spinner Jason Krejza was dropped to accommodate two seam bowling all rounders.
 After the match, which Australia won, Watson was dropped as spinner Nathan Hauritz was included and Symonds retained.
 At the end of the year, Watson suffered a stress fracture of the back.
 Watson returned to international duty in the ODI series against Pakistan in the UAE, scoring a century.

 Shane Watson plays a cut shot.

-He returned to the Australian Test side for the 3rd Ashes Test match at Edgbaston on 30 July 2009 as an opener.
+He returned to the Australian Test team for the 3rd Ashes Test match at Edgbaston on 30 July 2009 as an opener.
 In a rain interrupted match he made 62 and 53 batting alongside Simon Katich.
 He scored his second highest Test score of 96 against the West Indies in the Second Test in Adelaide in December 2009.
 He and Katich put on a century stand and he had reached 96 at stumps, only to inside edge his first ball of the next morning onto his stumps while attempting to hit a boundary to reach his century.
 In the Third Test, he made 89 in another century stand with Katich.
 In the second innings, he removed opposition captain Chris Gayle and then charged towards him, screaming in celebration directly in front of him.
 This earned him a fine from the match referee.

 In the First Test against Pakistan, he made 93 runs on Boxing Day and featured in his third century stand in as many matches with Katich, but was run out after a mix-up with Katich in which both players ended up running towards the same end, again falling short of his debut Test hundred.
 On Day four, Watson finally made his first Test hundred, which came in interesting style, by hitting the ball hard to the fielder at point who put the catch down.
 When Ponting declared, he remained not out on 120.
 Watson was awarded man of the match on 30 December for his role in Australia's Test victory.